MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/hyper-v-server/storage-io-performance.md

 #### Support transitional size with 512e disks

-A 512e disk can perform a Write only in terms of a physical sector.
+A 512e disk can perform a write operation only in terms of a physical sector.
 This type of disk can't directly write a 512-byte sector the system issues it to.
 The disk has an internal process that makes write operations possible, which involves involves `Read-Modify-Write` (RMW) operations in the following order:

 - First, the disk reads the 4-KB physical sector to its internal cache.
 The cache contains the 512-byte logical sector referred to in the write operation.